Plug-and-Play Measurement-Device-Independent Quantum Key Distribution: Introduction

 \section{Introduction}

-Quantum key distribution (QKD) has been focuses as the most feasible technology in quantum information science since the first QKD protocol (BB84 protocol) was introduced~\cite{bennett84}.
-QKD allows two remote parties (Alice and Bob) to generate secret keys with the unconditional security by the laws of quantum physics.
-On the foundation of the immaculate theory, QKD has been developed in practical way and even made into full-packaged system~\cite{idq}.
+Quantum key distribution (QKD) has been focused as highly feasible technology in quantum information science since the first QKD protocol was introduced in 1984~\cite{bennett84}.
+QKD allows two remote parties (Alice and Bob) to generate secret keys with unconditional security by the laws of quantum physics.
+On the foundation of the immaculate theory, QKD has been developed in practical way and even made into full-packaged systems~\cite{idq}.
 However, doubts on the unconditional security of a QKD system have been continually raised.
-These doubts originate from gaps between ideal models and devices of the QKD system.
-For example, an ideal QKD protocol requires ideal single-photon source and detectors, however, implementating them is impossible with the current state of technology.
-These imperfections can be maliciously exploited, and make the QKD system vulnerable to various quantum hackings~\cite{makarov06,lamas07,lydersen10,weier11,jain11,xu10,sun11,huang13,tang13,jouguet13}.
-In order to overcome such weakness, device independent quantum key distribution (DI-QKD) was proposed~\cite{mayers98,acin07}.
-The security of DI-QKD does not depend on the devices' characteristics of the QKD system and thus guarantees unconditional security.
-However, DI-QKD is yet unrealizable because it requires loophole-free Bell test that has never been implemented.
+These doubts originate from gaps between ideal models and real devices of the QKD system.
+For example, an ideal QKD protocol requires ideal single-photon source and detectors, however, implementing them is impossible with current technology.
+These imperfections can be maliciously exploited, and make the QKD system vulnerable to various attacks~\cite{makarov06,lamas07,lydersen10,weier11,jain11,xu10,sun11,huang13,tang13,jouguet13}.
+In order to overcome such weaknesses, device independent quantum key distribution (DI-QKD) was proposed~\cite{mayers98,acin07}.
+The security of DI-QKD does not depend on the devices' characteristics, which means that any attack does not succeed even if the devices are not ideal, and thus DI-QKD always guarantees unconditional security.
+However, DI-QKD is highly impractical to implement since it is equivalent to the loophole-free Bell test which requires very high efficiency single-photon detection technology.

-The recently proposed measurement-device-independent quantum key distribution (MDI-QKD) closes the practicality gap of DI-QKD while compromising some aspects of security~\cite{lo12}.
-MDI-QKD closes all the possible loopholes in detection.
-Because detectors have been main targets of many quantum hacking attempts of the QKD system, MDI-QKD achieves immense improvement with respect to QKD system security.
-Furthermore, MDI-QKD can extend the maximum communication distance twice as much as that of ordinary QKD scheme.
-Owing to these outstanding aspects, MDI-QKD has been drawing much attention from the QKD community~\cite{lo14}.
+The recently proposed measurement-device-independent quantum key distribution (MDI-QKD) closes the practicality gap of DI-QKD while compromising some aspects of security~\cite{braunstein12,lo12}.
+While MDI-QKD can be vulnerable to the quantum hacking at the light sources, it closes all the possible loopholes in detection.
+Because single-photon detectors have been primary targets of the attacks, MDI-QKD significantly improves the security of the practical QKD system.